This perfectly light summer dish comes together in about 30 minutes, combining delicious flavors of shrimp and lemon with a creamy base.

 Stir in the remaining 1 1/2 cups of chicken broth plus the lemon zest and shrimp.
-Cook for another 7-8 minutes, until the liquid has absorbed most of the way and the shrimp are cooked.
+Cook for another 7-8 minutes, until the liquid has absorbed most of the way.
+The shrimp should be cooked through, too.

 Remove the pan from the heat and add the lemon juice, pepper, and cream cheese.
 Stir until combined.